Lamine Yamal: 2023–24 season: First team breakthrough

-2024–25: Domestic treble
+2024–25 season: 100th appearance for Barcelona and second Kopa Trophy

-In the first match of the 2024–25 La Liga season on 18 August, Yamal assisted Lewandowski to help Barcelona equalize against Valencia in a 2–1 win.
-In the following match against Athletic Bilbao on 24 August, Yamal scored his first goal of the season in another 2–1 victory.
-On 19 September, Yamal scored his first Champions League goal, scoring an equalizer in a 2–1 loss to Monaco in the Champions League league phase, becoming the second youngest scorer in Champions League history at 17 years and 68 days, behind teammate Ansu Fati, who scored at 17 years and 40 days in October 2020.
-On 26 October, at the age of 17 years and 105 days, Yamal became the youngest goalscorer in El Clásico history when he scored the third goal in a 4–0 victory against Real Madrid, surpassing the record of Fati who did so at the age of 17 years and 359 days in October 2020.
-During the match at the Santiago Bernabeu, Yamal and his teammates Fati and Raphinha were targeted with racial abuse by a group of home supporters.
-On 30 April, Yamal made his 100th appearance for the club in the Champions League semi-final first-leg against Inter Milan.
-He scored the first goal in a 3–3 draw and was praised by Inter manager Simone Inzaghi, who called Yamal "a phenomenon born every 50 years."
+In the first match of the 2024–25 La Liga season on 18 August, Yamal served an assist to help Barcelona defeat Valencia 2–1.
+In the following match against Athletic Bilbao on 24 August, he scored his first goal of the season in another 2–1 victory.
+On 19 September, he scored his first Champions League goal during a 2–1 loss to Monaco in the Champions League league phase, becoming the second-youngest scorer in Champions League history.
+On 26 October, he became the youngest goalscorer in El Clásico history when he scored once in a 4-0 victory over Real Madrid at the Santiago Bernabeu in Madrid.
+During the match, Yamal and his teammates Fati and Raphinha were targeted with racial abuse by a group of Real Madrid supporters.